afressancourt/popmap/scripts/README.md

 * **as\_policy.pickle**, which gives the policy associated to a given AS
 * **policy\_ases.pickle**, which gives the ASes following a given policy.

-## The dragon-study script
+## The caida-study script

-This script, named *dragon-study*, executes the python scripts that we hav built in order to study the Dragon topology presented in the article _Distributed Route Aggregation on the Global Network_.
+This script, named *caida-study*, executes the python scripts that we hav built in order to study the currated CAIDA topology built after the article _Distributed Route Aggregation on the Global Network_.
 This topology presents the link between ASes according to the nature of their link: customer-provider, provider-customer, peer-to-peer.

-### Dragon-AS-Build.py
+### Caida-AS-Build.py

-This python script builds a dictionnary of the ASes that are present in the Dragon topology.
+This python script builds a dictionnary of the ASes that are present in the currated CAIDA topology.

 The script takes **one file** as data source: